Julia Ward Howe: Death and legacy

-Howe died of pneumonia October 17, 1910, at her Portsmouth home, Oak Glen at the age of 91.
+Howe died of pneumonia on October 17, 1910, at her Portsmouth home, Oak Glen at the age of 91.
 She is buried in the Mount Auburn Cemetery in Cambridge, Massachusetts.
 At her memorial service approximately 4,000 people sang "Battle Hymn of the Republic" as a sign of respect as it was the custom to sing that song at each of Julia's speaking engagements.

+In 1912, the members of the New England Women's Club commissioned a marble bas-relief plaque of Howe in profile featuring the opening words of The Battle Hymn of the Republic by sculptor Cyrus Dallin.
+It was originally installed to the left wall of the then main hall of the Boston Museum of Fine Arts in 1913.

 After her death, her children collaborated on a biography, published in 1916.
 It won the Pulitzer Prize for Biography.

 In 1987, she was honored by the U.S. Postal Service with a 14¢ Great Americans series postage stamp.

 Several buildings are associated with her name: